JWahle/piCoreCDSP/README.md

 If you have a Raspberry Pi with less than 1 GB of RAM, you might need to increase the swap partition to at least 512MB.

 ### Squeezelite doesn't start, even though it is set to auto start
+piCorePlayer has a little special logic to determine whether it will start Squeezelite on boot.
+Here is how to get it to work.
 In `Squeezelite Settings > Audio output device settings` select a valid output for your Raspi.
+If you have a supported DAC head installed, select that.
+Otherwise:
+- for Raspi zero, 400, 5 or compute module use one of the HDMI options
+- for the other Raspi models select `Headphones`

 **It is irrelevant whether that is the output you are actually using.**
-For most Raspi models `Headphones` works.
-For the Raspi zero, 400, 5 or compute module you have to use one of the HDMI options or your DAC head of choice.
-Afterward, you have to manually set the audio output back to `camilladsp` for Squeezelite, AirPlay and Bluetooth.
+If you do this after installing piCoreCDSP, you have to manually set the audio output back to `camilladsp` for Squeezelite, AirPlay and Bluetooth.

 ### Squeezelite is running, but CamillaDSP is offline (State: Offline)
 Make sure in `Squeezelite Settings > Change Squeezelite settings` the following is set: